Danielle Bradbery: The Voice (2013)

-2013–14: Danielle Bradbery
+2013–2014: Danielle Bradbery

 On June 19, 2013, the day after Bradbery won The Voice, she was signed to a record deal with Big Machine Records.
-Her debut single, "The Heart of Dixie," was released on July 16, 2013.
+Her debut single, "The Heart of Dixie", was released on July 16, 2013.
 Bradbery's first studio album, self-titled Danielle Bradbery, was released November 25, 2013.
 On September 14, 2013, Bradbery performed on the WGTY Great Country Radio stage at the York Fair and sang four songs from her upcoming album, which were "Young in America", "Dance Hall", "Never Like This" and "Daughter of a Working Man".
 Bradbery made her Grand Ole Opry debut on the historic stage of the Ryman Auditorium in Nashville on November 12.
-Along with her Opry debut, Bradbery was the supporting act on Brad Paisley‘s Beat This Summer Tour.
+Along with her Opry debut, Bradbery was the supporting act on Brad Paisley's Beat This Summer Tour.
 On November 17, 2013, Bradbery sang the national anthem at the opening ceremonies of the 2013 Formula 1 United States Grand Prix.
 Her song "My Day" was featured in the Sochi 2014 Winter Olympics as she was chosen to be "the voice" of the Games' promotional campaign that partners NBC Olympics with The Voice.

 Bradbery joined Hunter Hayes as a special guest on his We're Not Invisible Tour starting March 20, 2014.

-2015–2019: Singles and I Don't Believe We've Met
+2015–2018: Singles and I Don't Believe We've Met

-In a recent interview with Naked Mag, Bradbery confirmed she is writing songs for her second album and was hoping to release it sometime in 2015.
+In an interview with Naked Mag published in February 2015, Bradbery said she was writing songs for her second album and was hoping to release it sometime that year.

-She took it to her Twitter account on August 23, 2015 that she would be releasing the first single from her second studio album "Friend Zone" on August 28, 2015.
+She announced on her Twitter account on August 23, 2015, that she would be releasing the first single from her second studio album "Friend Zone" on August 28, 2015.
 The song never had an official terrestrial radio release and was a "buzz" single.

 In 2017, Bradbery finally released a song called "Sway" as a single.
 It debuted at No. 46 on the Billboard country chart the week on June 14 and it officially impacted country radio on August 28, 2017.
 She also shifted to Big Machine's BMLG imprint to accompany the release.
 On August 4, 2017, Bradbery announced that "Sway" would be the lead single off her upcoming second album, I Don't Believe We've Met, which was released on December 1, 2017.
 "Worth It" was the second single.
-Finally, "Goodbye Summer" was re-recorded as a music video with Thomas Rhett, with whom she released the single "Playing with Fire."
+Finally, "Goodbye Summer" was re-recorded as a music video with Thomas Rhett, with whom she released the single "Playing with Fire".
 She, Thomas Rhett, and Nick Jonas sang "Closer" at the CMA awards.